 Thus, there is still plenty of space to make a new co-working business possible.

 Coworking spaces are taking over.
 They have become one of the most accurate ideas to fill in large empty spaces.
-They are profitable and innovative. but, principally, a great response to the dire need of affordable office space.
+They are profitable and innovative. but, principally, a great response to the dire need for affordable office space.

-Popping new ideas for Retail
+Popping new retail innovation ideas

-Pop up stores have been the most exciting idea for fashion brands in the last few years.
+Pop-up stores have been the most exciting idea for fashion brands in the last few years.

-Apart from setting them up in typical places like festivals or cultural events, brands are seriously considering making pop ups their “next big thing”.
+Apart from setting them up in typical places like festivals or cultural events, brands are seriously considering making pop-ups their “next big thing”.

 It’s proven so successful, that Zara has done something similar in an experiment that ended up becoming the newest example of innovation for one of its biggest stores in London.